sevagh/jitters/README.md

 There is a struct for an `RtpOutStream` and `RtpInStream` with no jitter correction.
 The visualization of an RTP packet and the documentation I used to write the bulk of the code comes from [the original RFC](https://tools.ietf.org/html/rfc3550).
 The structs are very simple - you'll see later in the examples section that I need to perform manual audio interleaving in the underlying vec storage of `RtpOutStream` to stream stereo audio.

 rtp_jitter.rs contains an `RtpJitterInStream`.
+Inserts to the `RtpIn` streams should be done with a mutex or lock.
 The jitter correction is as follows:

 1. Store the incoming RTP packets into a `Vec<(Vec<u8>, u16, u32)>` where the `Vec<u8>` represents the audio data, `u16` represents the sequence and the `u32` represents the timestamp.
 2. Iterate over the vector backwards as long as the sequence value is lower than the tail to find the correct insertion order of the packet.

-Inserts to the `RtpJitterInStream` must be done with a mutex or lock.
+I've also implemented a form of [packet loss concealment](https://en.wikipedia.org/wiki/Packet_loss_concealment#PLC_techniques).
+I use waveform substitution:

+1. Iterate over the `Vec<(Vec<u8>, u16, u32)>`
+2. If any two consecutive tuples, `storage[i-1], storage[i]`, have a sequence difference greater than 1, insert a copy of `storage[i-1]` at `i` (the rest shifts right)
+3. Repeat until storage represents a contiguous set of evenly spaced sequences

 ### examples